-Inventory, consisting of items available for sale in the RBG gift shop, is valued at the lower of cost or net realizable value.
+Inventory, consisting of food and beverage and items available for sale in the RBG gift shop, is valued at the lower of cost or net realizable value.
 Cost is determined using the weighted average method.
 Net realizable value is the estimated selling price in the ordinary course of business, less any applicable variable selling costs.

-Included in admissions, memberships and other program expenses is \$282,410 (2019: \$496,201) of inventory expensed during the year.
+Included in admissions, memberships and other program expenses is \$510,471 (2020: \$282,410) of inventory expensed during the year.